polyhedralpress/project-polyhedral/polyhedral/src/02-CharacterCreation.md

 results, choose six of them and assign them to your abilities however you would like.

-Players may roll their ability ranks individually, or the ability ranks can be rolled as a group.
-When generating ranks as a group, the seven ability ranks are rolled and the results are shared by all players; each player chooses and assigns their ranks as if they had rolled the results individually.
+Players may roll their ability ranks individually, or as a group.
+When generating ranks as a group, the six ability ranks are rolled and the results are shared by all players; each player chooses and assigns their ranks as if they had rolled the results individually.

 #### Point Buy
 Instead of rolling your ability ranks, players are given a certain number of